bizob2828/bmore-open-data-api/README.md

 npm run seed
 ```

-Note: There cannot be a space between -p and the password, otherwise you wil have to enter it in the terminal.
+**Note: *There cannot be a space between -p and the password, otherwise you wil have to enter it in the terminal*. **

 ## Start Express.js server
 ```